RubixML/Server/README.md

 HTTP middleware are objects that process incoming HTTP requests before they are handled by a controller.

 ### Shared Token Authenticator
 Authenticates incoming requests using a shared key that is kept secret between the client and server.
+It uses the `Authorization` header field to hold the key string.

 > **Note**: This strategy is only secure over an encrypted channel such as HTTPS with SSL or TLS.